In this Article

 What medicines are used to treat infertility in women?

-Some common medicines used to treat infertility in women
+Some common medicines used to treat infertility in women include:

 Many fertility drugs increase a woman's chance of having twins, triplets, or other multiples.
 Women who are pregnant with multiple fetuses have more problems during pregnancy.
 Multiple fetuses have a high risk of being born too early (prematurely).
 Premature babies are at a higher risk of health and developmental problems.